vihuvac/material-theme-for-vscode/README.md

 ## 💬 Feedback

 If you have any feedback, suggestions, or issues, please [open an issue](https://github.com/vihuvac/material-theme-for-vscode/issues) on GitHub.
-I’d love to hear from you!
+I'd love to hear from you!

 ## 🙏 Credits